 Most call centers aim for a decrease in call volume.
 Why send a “Your flight is cancelled” text knowing customers will immediately call you, resulting in high call volumes?

 Imagine, instead, sending a text or email that says, “Your flight has been cancelled.
 We’re working on getting you on the next available flight, and will be in touch soon,” and actually doing that.

-The outcome is still the same: The customer will be serviced by an agent, and put on another flight.
-But this way you’ll help to avoid the surge of call volume, while at the same time providing a much better customer experience and possibly a positive mention on social media, reinforcing your marketing budget. ?
+The outcome is still the same: The customer will be serviced by an agent and put on another flight.
+But this way you’ll help to avoid the surge of call volume, while at the same time providing much better customer experience and possibly a positive mention on social media, reinforcing your marketing budget. ?